 The museum showcases the artist’s work, ideas, and concepts through his writings, quotes, paintings, designs, and conceptual ideas related to art, life, architecture, and ecology.

 The Kunst Haus Wien was set up by Friedensreich Hundertwasser in the abandoned furniture factory, the façades of which he designed in his distinctive style and he restructured insides of the building into a multi-purpose space (presentation of his own works, a forum for international exhibitions, art gallery, museum shop).

 From 1991 to 2007 it was privately run by the Museums Betriebs Gesellschaft mbH under managing director Joram Harel.
 Since 2007 the Kunst Haus Wien has been a museum of the City of Vienna (Wien Holding).

-The museum is designed based on the principles of Hundertwasser: avoiding the straight lines, uneven floors, walls as ‘third skin’, ‘window right’ and ‘tree tenants’.
-On a first look, all these sound funny or even absurd, but let’s see what they actually mean.
+The museum is designed based on the principles of Hundertwasser: avoiding the straight lines, uneven floors, and walls as ‘third skin’, ‘window right’, and ‘tree tenants’.
+At first look, all these sound funny or even absurd, but let’s see what they actually mean.